Entropic convergence and the linearized limit for the Boltzmann equation with external force: Introduction

-In this new setting, we preserve, as in the main Proposition (\ref{sllt}), the result obtained by Levermore \cite{Levermore} on the linearization approximation: any sequence of DiPerna-Lions renormalized solutions of the Boltzmann equation are shown to have fluctuations (about an equilibrium $M$) that converge entropically (and hence strongly in $L^1$) to the solution of the linearized (about $M$) Boltzmann equation for all positive time, provided that its initial fluctuations (about $M$) converge entropically to the $L^2$ initial data of the linearized Boltzmann equation.
+with physical significance and carefully deriving related analysis results as follows.
+Here, the condition $F \cdot v = 0$ as assumed in \cite[p.~122]{DL16} guarantees that the global Maxwellian $M(v)$ is an equilibrium state of the Boltzmann equation (see \eqref{quadM}).
+It is interesting to notice that this assumption $F \cdot v = 0$ also helps simplify the linearized Boltzmann equation to an expected form (Lemma \ref{linearizee}) and ease its analysis, making our paper both original and hold for certain external forces $F(t,x,v)$ that satisfy at least $F \cdot v = 0\,.$ Moreover, the new restriction $F \in L^1_{\tu{loc}}(\dt \,; L^2(M \dx\, \dv))$ in \eqref{FcondsL2} is for showing the relative compactness in Proposition \ref{lbet}.
+In this new setting for the Boltzmann equation with such an external force $F$ satisfying \eqref{FcondsL2}, through rigorously proving Proposition \ref{lbet}, we fully demonstrate Proposition \ref{sllt} as our main theorem, which preserves the result obtained by Levermore \cite{Levermore} (without external force) regarding the linearization approximation: given any $L^2$ initial data for the linearized (about an equilibrium $M$) Boltzmann equation with external force, any sequence of DiPerna--Lions renormalized solutions of the Boltzmann equation are shown to have fluctuations (about $M$) that converge entropically (and therefore strongly in $L^1$) to the solution of the linearized Boltzmann equation for all positive times, provided that its initial fluctuations about $M$ converge entropically to the $L^2$ initial data.

-Here, the smoothness assumption on the external force $F$ as $F \in L^1_{\textnormal{loc}} (dt; W^{1,1}_{\textnormal{loc}}(Mdvdx))$ can be weaken as long as ones can show that with this weakening condition, the DiPerna-Lions renormalized solutions for (\ref{vb1}) still exist.
-More generally, we notice that, providing an external force $F$ such that the renormalized solutions exist, the linearization approximation (Proposition \ref{sllt}) holds with minimal requirements:

-Regarding application, it is an expectation that given the linearized Boltzmann equation with external force, its fluid dynamical limits \cite{Campini} can be established in the same spirit of this paper and \cite{Levermore}, deriving some kind of equations involving the external force.
-Also, there is a conjecture that this result on linearization approximation with an external force can be helpful for physics such as for investigation of physical processes in low-temperature weakly-ionized plasmas, for example in the solar photosphere \cite{plasma1, plasma2, solar}.